okyska/android-testing/README.md

 ## 5. Introduce pressKey with complex keys
 * Show that pressKey can be used both with simple keycode (KEYCODE_*) and complex keys via EspressKey.Builder class

+## *.
+Access objects from the app
+* Accessing objects from the app can be useful to reset AUT state

 # Android Testing

 This project is a fake Android app that is intended to be used in workshop training to learn Android testing practices.